slinky-snek/portfolio/_posts/2023-06-12-balloon-boppers.md

 To win, the player must have the most kills by the end of the timed match.
 The pickup in the game lets a player "stun" another player which renders their grapple useless for 3 seconds.

 This was a personal project.
-I was the only programmer and I collaborated with one artist.
+I was the only programmer and collaborated with one artist.

 Highlights: